tylerlong/slim_text/README.md

 ## todo list

-13. update the old editor_in_chrome project and tell the users that they should switch to this project.
-    1. do this after publishing Slim Text to chrome web store, postpone
 40. user can use omnibox to issue commands
     1. advanced feature, postpone
 53. change red color to blue color?